-AHRQ hosted a free Web conference on July 1, 2021, to discuss how digital healthcare has been affected by the pandemic.
+AHRQ hosted a Web conference to discuss how digital healthcare has been affected by the pandemic.
 The pressing need to put evidence into practice to optimize outcomes for all patients and improve experience and reduce burnout for all providers has been dramatically intensified by the COVID-19 pandemic.
 Participants described their research and efforts related to the use of digital healthcare strategies and tools to support information flow in caring for patients with COVID and other conditions, and implications of their results for leveraging digital healthcare going forward.
 The Web conference speakers did not discuss or provide any treatment recommendations for COVID-19.

 At the conclusion of this Web conference, participants should be able to: